-Deep skin peels or any laser procedures (excluding laser removal of ingrown hairs) are not recommended for women with dark and olive skin.
+Thus, the strong "deep" peel or any laser act (apart from the laser depilatory treatment of ingrown hairs) are therefore strongly discouraged for women with black and matte skin.